About Access to Higher Education for Syrian Refugees and IDP’s Programme

 • 10% Orphans

-The deadline for applications for the SPARK Scholarship in Turkey is Friday June 16, 2017 23:59 h.
+The deadline for applications for the Scholarship in Turkey is Friday June 16, 2017 23:59 h.

-The deadline for applications for the SPARK Scholarship in Jordan is September 5, 23:59h.
+The deadline for applications for the Scholarship in Jordan is September 5, 23:59h.

 Frequently Asked Questions

-– How can I apply for SPARK Scholarship?
+– How can I apply for the Scholarship programme?

 Go to Application Center click on apply now to access the application page, you will be required to sign up if you don’t have an account or click on manage current application to sign in if you already have an account.